-Buying doll is easy, but buying dolls smart is hard.
+Buying a doll is easy, but buying dolls the right way is hard.
 It's easy to find dolls online or at doll shows, shops, and auctions, though you will do much better if you become an educated doll buyer.

 It's also important that you read up on tips for buying dolls from various venues.
 For instance, bidding at a live auction is completely different than bidding on eBay.
 You might not be able to make it to the live auction but you can still take advantage of an opportunity by being a remote bidder (or 'phone bidder').